RusFortunat/Lets-beat-Excitebike-world-record/README.md

 # Let's beat Excitebike world record

-Will be trying to teach our Excitebike AI motocycle rider to beat [the world record](https://www.youtube.com/watch?v=erNCijFRXoc&ab_channel=AndrewgSpeedruns) by using Deep Reinforcement Learning.
+I will be trying to teach the Excitebike AI motocycle rider to beat [the world record](https://www.youtube.com/watch?v=erNCijFRXoc&ab_channel=AndrewgSpeedruns) by using Deep Reinforcement Learning.

 I will be using PyTorch, and [this](https://www.makeuseof.com/python-excitebike-homage-create/) python source code for Excitebike for now.
 Once I get everything up and running, I will try getting the same version of the game as in the video, and compare my AI bot and the guy from the video performances.